dotnet/try/README.md

-# Welcome to the Try.NET Repo
+# Welcome to the Try .NET Repo

-## What is Try.NET ?
+## What is Try .NET ?

 Try .NET is an inline code runner and playground that enables people to experiment and learn about C# in the browser.

-**Note**: Currently,Try .NET only supports C# but we do plan to enable support F# and VB in the near future.
+**Note**: Currently, Try .NET only supports C# but we do plan to enable support F# and VB in the near future.

 ### What is the repo for?
 - A place where you can post issues about the [Try .NET](https://docs.microsoft.com/en-us/dotnet/api/system.datetime?view=netframework-4.7.2#invoke-constructors).